ucbrise/cs294-ai-sys-fa19/index.md

 ## Distributed Model Training

 ### Project Proposals Due!
 * One Page Project description due at 11:59 PM.
 Check out the [suggested projects](https://docs.google.com/document/d/1cEQ-rzsrSsdqa9dzcSuGCppxgN96eIuYT7AjpXrDqpo/edit#).
-Email a one page Google document containing your project descriptions to <a href="mailto:jegonzal@berkeley.edu">Prof. Gonzalez</a> and <a href="mailto:xinw@berkeley.edu">Xin Wang (project TA)</a>.
+Submit a link to your one page Google document containing your project descriptions [to this google form](https://forms.gle/buSyKy7anciNgLqNA).
+You only need one submission per team but please list all the team member's email addresses.
+You can also update your submission if needed.